Jet Age Aviation: Cold War Development - Enhanced Edition

 From experimental jets to frontline service: the turbine displaced the piston in less than a decade.

-Foundations: Late‑War Jets
+Foundations: Late-War Jets and German Innovation

 The German Me 262 demonstrated operational jet fighter viability; Britain's Meteor entered service to counter V‑1s; the U.S. P‑80 set the American baseline.
 Early centrifugal‑flow engines (Whittle lineage) offered simplicity and ruggedness; axial‑flow engines promised higher pressure ratios and efficiency but demanded metallurgical advances.
 Airframe design wrestled with compressibility: straight wings limited transonic performance; sweep delayed critical Mach.

-Sweep, Stability, and Flight Controls
+Sweep, Stability, and Flight Controls: Transonic Breakthrough

 Adoption of swept wings (35° class) on types like F‑86 and MiG‑15 elevated transonic capability.
 Automatic slats (Sabre) restored low‑speed manners; all‑moving tails (F‑86E, later supersonic types) addressed shock‑induced pitch issues.
 British research at Farnborough and allied wind‑tunnel programmes converged on solutions that defined second‑generation jets.